-Aceoffix is a powerful and flexible web component designed for seamless integration with Microsoft Office and Kingsoft WPS.
+aaaAceoffix is a powerful and flexible web component designed for seamless integration with Microsoft Office and Kingsoft WPS.
 With its simplified interfaces and robust functionality, Aceoffix excels in enabling online editing and saving of Office documents, as well as importing and exporting data between databases and Office files.
-It supports a wide range of Office document formats, including .doc, .docx, .xls, .xlsx, .ppt, and .pptx.
+It supports a wide range of Office document formats, including .doc, .docx, .xls, .xlsx, .ppt,